 - 3.1.1.
 Avanti Schools Trust is fully committed to meeting its responsibility to protect and safeguard the welfare of children and young people in its care.
 We recognise the important part we have to play in identifying children and young people at risk of abuse, neglect and exploitation and in securing appropriate support for them and their families. - 3.1.2.
-Safeguarding and promoting the welfare of children is defined in the Department for Education's (DfE) statutory guidance Keeping Children Safe in Education (2024) as: - Providing help and support to meet the needs of children as soon as problems emerge. - Protecting children from maltreatment, whether that is within or outside the home, including online. - Preventing the impairment of children's mental and physical health or

-- development Ensuring that children and young people grow up in circumstances consistent with the provision of safe and effective care. - Taking action to enable all children and young people to have the best outcomes.
+Safeguarding and promoting the welfare of children is defined in the Department for Education's (DfE) statutory guidance Keeping Children Safe in Education (2024) as: - 3.1.3.1.
+Providing help and support to meet the needs of children as soon as problems emerge. - 3.1.3.2.
+Protecting children from maltreatment, whether that is within or outside the home, including online. - 3.1.3.3.
+Preventing the impairment of children's mental and physical health or development Ensuring that children and young people grow up in circumstances consistent with the provision of safe and effective care. - 3.1.3.4.
+Taking action to enable all children and young people to have the best outcomes.

-3.1.
+3.2.
 A child/young person centred and coordinated approach to safeguarding

-- 3.1.1.
-The child or young person's best interests will remain our paramount focus and this is best achieved by Avanti Schools Trust schools working within the context of the following statutory dutiesand government guidance which require effective inter-agency cooperation. - 3.1.2.
-Section 175 of the Education Act 2002 places a statutory duty on the governing bodies (School Stakeholder Committees) to have policies and procedures in place that safeguard and promote the welfare of children and young people who attend the school.
+- 3.2.1.
+The child or young person's best interests will remain our paramount focus, and this is best achieved by Avanti Schools Trust schools working within the context of the following statutory duties and government guidance which require effective inter-agency cooperation. - 3.2.2.
+Section 175 of the Education Act 2002 places a statutory duty on the governing bodies to have policies and procedures in place that safeguard and promote the welfare of children and young people who attend the school.
+In the case of Avanti Schools Trust, this is the responsibility of the Board of Trustees, with local level scrutiny provided by School Stakeholder Committees (SSCs).

-3.2.
-Avanti Schools Trust Safeguarding Mission Statement
+3.3.
+Avanti Schools Trust's commitment to safeguarding